akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 the default dispatcher has been adjusted down to `1.0` which means the number of threads will be one per core, but at least `8` and at most `64`.
 This can be tuned using the individual settings in `akka.actor.default-dispatcher.fork-join-executor`.

+### Mixed version

+Startup will fail if mixed versions of a product family (such as Akka) are accidentally used.
+This was previously only logged as a warning.
+There is no guarantee mixed modules will work and it's better to fail early than that the application is crashing at a later time than startup.

 ### Cluster Sharding

 #### waiting-for-state-timeout reduced to 2s